 … And Competition

-Sports is all about competition.
-In some ways, college studying reminds one of sports competition too.
+Sports are all about competition.
+In some ways, college studying reminds one of a sports competition too.
 Especially those political or philosophical debates you hate so much but must participate in.
-One of the best ways to improve your confidence in class is to learn it somewhere else.
-This is where the sports ground turns into a perfect stage of growth that competitive spirit.

-Reason #4: You Are a Part Of a Teamimage source
+Reason #4: You Are a Part Of a Team

 There is also a high chance that your faculty group members are a part of the local basketball team too.
 In such a way, you’ll get friends who also share your academic aspirations.
 Next time you’ll know whom to ask for help during a dreadful exam week.